Experimental Realization of Device-Independent Quantum Randomness Expansion

-The spot-checking QPE method employs a sequence of Bell test experiments in the format of Clauser-Horne-Shimony-Holt (CHSH) game~\cite{CHSH} (see Fig.~\ref{Fig:Schematics} for experimental schematics and Box 1 for the experimental procedure).
-In the $i^{\text{th}}$ trial, a source at the central station prepares a pair of entangled photons and sends them to two spatially separated parties, Alice and Bob.
-A coordinating random number generator independent of the parties and the source generates a bit $T_i = 0$ (or $T_i = 1$) with nonzero probability $1-q$ (or $q$), respectively.
+A procedure to realize randomness expansion according to the spot-checking QPE method is given in Box 1.
+The procedure consists of three key steps: parameter assignments, experimental randomness expansion and randomness extraction.
+The randomness expansion experiment is based on a sequence of Bell-test trials in the format of Clauser-Horne-Shimony-Holt (CHSH) game~\cite{CHSH} (see Fig.~\ref{Fig:Schematics} for experimental schematics and assumptions).
+In the $i$th trial, a source at the central station prepares a pair of entangled photons and sends them to two spatially separated parties, Alice and Bob.
+A coordinating random number generator independent of the measurement devices and the source generates a bit $T_i = 0$ (or $T_i = 1$) with nonzero probability $1-q$ (or $q$), respectively.
 If $T_i=0$, the trial is a ``spot trial'' where Alice and Bob set their input measurement settings to $X_i=0,\,Y_i=0$.
-If $T_i=1$, the trial is a ``checking trial'' where Alice and Bob choose their own measurement settings $X_i,\,Y_i\in\{0,1\}$ uniformly at random.
+If $T_i=1$, the trial is a ``checking trial'' where Alice and Bob choose their own measurement settings $X_i,\,Y_i\in\{0,1\}$ independently and uniformly at random.
+The value of $T_i$ is kept private from the measurement devices.
 At the end of the trial Alice and Bob deliver an output $A_i,\,B_i\in\{0,1\}$, respectively.
-For a total number of $n$ experimental trials, we denote the input sequences by $\bm{X}=(X_1,X_2,\cdots,X_n),\,\bm{Y}=(Y_1,Y_2,\cdots,Y_n)$, the outcome sequences by $\bm{A}=(A_1,A_2,\cdots,A_n),\,\bm{B}=(B_1,B_2,\cdots,B_n)$ respectively, and further denote $\bm{Z}=\bm{X}\bm{Y},\,\bm{C}=\bm{A}\bm{B}$.
+For a total number of $n$ experimental trials, we denote the input sequences by $\bm{X}=(X_1,X_2,\cdots,X_n),\,\bm{Y}=(Y_1,Y_2,\cdots,Y_n),\,\bm{T}=(T_1,T_2,\cdots,T_n)$, the outcome sequences by $\bm{A}=(A_1,A_2,\cdots,A_n),\,\bm{B}=(B_1,B_2,\cdots,B_n)$, respectively, and further denote $\bm{Z}=\bm{X}\bm{Y},\,\bm{C}=\bm{A}\bm{B}$ and $Z_i = X_iY_i,\,C_i = A_iB_i$.